ManipDreamer3D : Synthesizing Plausible Robotic Manipulation Video with Occupancy-aware 3D Trajectory

 \subsection{Video Quality Results}

 The quantitative comparisons of video generation quality are presented in Tab. \ref{tab:video_quality_common} and Tab.~\ref{tab:video_quality_vbench}.
-Our \textbf{ManipDreamer3D} demonstrates superior performance across both evaluation frameworks.
+Our ManipDreamer3D demonstrates superior performance across both evaluation frameworks.
 In common video metrics (Tab. \ref{tab:video_quality_common}), our SVD variant achieves best-in-class scores with FVD (143.33), PSNR (22.75), and SSIM (0.807), while significantly reducing trajectory errors (17.40 for robot, 18.77 for object) compared to SVD-based competitors including DragAnything~\cite{wu2024draganything} and This\&That~\cite{wang2024language}.
-The DiT version further elevates performance, attaining 93.98 FVD and 0.847 SSIM with notably precise trajectory adherence (15.38 robot, 16.59 object error).
+The DiT version further elevates performance, attaining 93.98 FVD and 0.847 SSIM with notably precise trajectory adherence (15.38 for robot and 16.59 for object).

 The trajectory accuracy advantage stems from our gripper-object collaborative representation design.
 While This\&That relies on ambiguous two-key-gesture control and DragAnything operates at the whole-entity movement level, lacking end-effector precision, our method explicitly models the spatial position of both gripper and object throughout the interaction.
 RoboMaster, which uses the same DiT backbone, implicitly models the position of the end-effector during interaction, underperforms in trajectory accuracy.